13 Jul Human Gene Editing: Good Or Bad?

 Both the quality and quantity of food produced can be improved with genetic engineering.
 We can design crops that can survive the harsh atmosphere, pests, and famines, and are full of the right nutrients.
 Moreover, it can aid in addressing heavy food demand and reducing the use of pesticides and fertilizers in agriculture.

 1. Ethical Dilemma

 Many people believe that gene editing is interfering with nature and equates to playing god.
 According to them, falling ill and prematurely death is perfectly natural.
 Moreover, eliminating all diseases and increasing the longevity of human life means adding more humans to the already overpopulated planet.

 2. Safety Concerns

-Smallest changes in genetic makeup can lead to unpredictable results.
-Again experimenting on embryo’s that are still in the womb can lead to complications such as stillbirth, miscarriage, physical defects, or immature birth.
+The smallest changes in genetic makeup can lead to unpredictable results.
+Again experimenting on embryos that are still in the womb can lead to complications such as stillbirth, miscarriage, physical defects, or immature birth.
 Although genetic engineering can demolish existing diseases, it can also introduce new and much more harmful ones.

-All animals have diverse genetics, which acts as a critical factor for their evolution.
-Genetically modifying human species can have an adverse effect on our genetic diversity, just like cloning.
-Therefore, elimination of ethnicity and diversity in coming years is yet another threat of gene editing.
+All animals have diverse genetics, which acts as a critical factor in their evolution.
+Genetically modifying the human species can have an adverse effect on our genetic diversity, just like cloning.
+Therefore, the elimination of ethnicity and diversity in the coming years is yet another threat to gene editing.